BCooperA/express-authentication-starter-api/README.md

 ## Configuration

-When working with secret keys and tokens, it is better to use random keys.
+`NOTE:` When working with keys and tokens, it is better to use randomly generated keys.
 You can generate strong passwords and keys with [RandomKeygen](https://randomkeygen.com)

 ### Environment variables
 The following environment variables are mandatory: